CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tokens.md

 The standard OCPI 2.1.1 Tokens pulling allows CPOs to get Tokens of all eMSPs in contract with them.
 In some cases, CPOs need only Tokens of a specific given eMSP.
 For example, when the CPO initializes data of an eMSP after signature of a new roaming agreement.
-GIREVE provides a new OCPI 2.1.1 feature by allowing the CPO to get Tokens of a unique eMSP by filling two dedicated OCPI headers in their “GET Tokens” request to GIREVE :
+Gireve provides a new OCPI 2.1.1 feature by allowing the CPO to get Tokens of a unique eMSP by filling two dedicated OCPI headers in their “GET Tokens” request to Gireve :

-- ocpi-to-country-code: The country code of the targeted eMSP.
+- ocpi-to-country-code : The country code of the targeted eMSP.
-- ocpi-to-party-id: The party id of the targeted eMSP.
+- ocpi-to-party-id : The party id of the targeted eMSP.

-Therefore, CPOs can request GIREVE without these headers to get Tokens of all eMSPs or including these headers to get Tokens of a unique eMSP.
+Therefore, CPOs can request Gireve without these headers to get Tokens of all eMSPs or including these headers to get Tokens of a unique eMSP.
 For information, these headers have been included in the version 2.2 of the OCPI standard.

 ### POST Authorize request : LocationReferences mandatory